Why You Need a Prenuptial Agreement

 Think of it this way: When you get insurance on your car, are you saying that you are inevitably going to get into an accident?
-No. You get the insurance to protect you in case an accident does happen.
+No. You get the insurance to protect you, in case an accident does happen.

-Use this same rationale about getting a prenup.
+Use this same rationale for getting a prenup.
 If the marriage ends, then the prenup will outline what you will walk away with.
 Or if you have assets going into the marriage, it will outline what is protected, and what your spouse will get.
 It is protection for you both.

 In addition, if you had a lot of assets coming into the marriage, a prenup is a great way to protect those assets.
 After all, you worked hard for those assets before your future spouse came along.